Fatumayattani/chrome_extensions/Tabs/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!!
 If you have ideas for new features or improvements, please fork the repository and submit a pull request.

 ## License